sones/sones/readme.txt

-sones GraphDB Community Edition version 2.1-prerelease Last updated on 23rd of August 2011
+sones GraphDB Community Edition version 2.1-prerelease (C) sones GmbH 2007 - 2011

-(C) sones GmbH 2007 - 2011
+Last changes: 18th June 2013

 sones is an object-orientated graph data storage for a large amount of highly connected semi-structured data in a distributed environment.
 In contrast to classical relational but also purely object orientated databases